hsjung02/hsjung02.github.io/_posts/2022-12-20-Classical-Control-Theory.md

 ---
-layout: posts #Do not change.
+layout: post #Do not change.
 category: [Control Theory] #One, more categories or no at all.
 title:  "Classical Control Theory"
 date:   2022-12-20 02:05:42 +0200